 Please note: we make our decisions about the awards on the final Sunday morning of the Fringe.
 Therefore entries whose only performances are on the last day of the Fringe will unfortunately be ineligible for an award.

 We publish a list of potential awards below.
 However, we reserve the right not to make an award on this list and to create an award not listed should circumstances so require.
+Please note there have been some changes to categorisation for 2020: a new Community category for Fringe events and community initiatives and a Children's Events category replacing For Families.

 We will announce which awards we are making at the beginning of the awards ceremony.